 '''

-event, values = window.Read()
+button, values = window.Read()

 folder_path, file_path = values

 '''

 In one statement we both show the window and read the user's inputs.
-In the next the list of return values is split into individual variables folder_path and file_path.
+In the next the list of return values is split into individual variables folder path and file path.

 Isn't this what a Python programmer looking for a GUI wants?
 Something easy to work with to get the values and move on to the rest of the program, where the real action is taking place.
 Why write pages of GUI code when the same layout can be achieved with PySimpleGUI in 3 or 4 lines of code.
 4 lines or 40?
 Most would choose 4.